 Since 1977, the Alumni Association and Foundation has raised significant funds to support professorships and endowed chairs for faculty.
 Currently, Professor Jon Christianson sits in the James A. Hamilton endowed chair.
-Jean Abraham serves as MHA Program Director and is the Wegmiller Professor in Healthcare Administration.
+Jean Abraham serves as Professor and Interim Division Head in the Division of Health Policy and Management.
 Similarly, the Alumni Association and Foundation has raised millions of dollars to support scholarship funds for students since the early 1970s.

 The Alumni Association is fundamental in assisting with programs that are vital to our student and alumni experience.
 The Alumni Association works in conjunction with the School of Public Health to coordinate the Mentor Program for students and many alumni are actively involved with the problem solving courses.